altanner/graphical-data-apps/site-build/content/posts/04charts.md

 import pandas as pd
 ```

 Now we can read our dataset into a dataframe using `pandas`.
-Add this line **below your `import`s**, but above the rest of your code.
+Add this line below your `import`s, but above the rest of your code.
 We put this near the top is because this code is not related to building the interface: Python will run the script from top to bottom, so it will need to know what your data is before it can do anything with it.

 ```Python
 demo_df = pd.read_csv("demo_dataset.csv")